ambiorix-web/ambiorix/docs/guide/errors.md

 # Error Handling

 This details how to handle errors in ambiorix.

+When an error occurs server-side it should send the client a response with a status starting in `5` to indicates that was the case.

 ## Default

-By default ambiorix uses the follow handler on error.
+By default ambiorix uses the following handler on error.

 ```r
 function(req, res){